Dead Rising 4: Development

 In 2014, Dead Rising 4 was originally conceived as a reboot of the Dead Rising series, which was being developed at Capcom Vancouver in partnership with Microsoft.
 The game, codenamed Climber, was intended to be an Xbox One exclusive that was inspired by The Last of Us.
 This original version of the game was scrapped by Capcom Japan in Summer 2014, leading to the project being rebooted with Frank West as the main character.

 In January 2016, Capcom Vancouver announced it was working on two new open world projects.
-The game was announced at the 2016 Microsoft E3 conference with a trailer and 12 minutes of gameplay.
+Dead Rising 4 was announced at the Microsoft E3 2016 conference with a trailer and 12 minutes of gameplay.

 Terence J. Rotolo did not return to voice Frank West, who was instead portrayed by Ty Olsson (credited in-game as Victor Nosslo).
 Dead Rising asset manager Trant Lee-Aimes stated, "We wanted to work with someone to provide a more grizzled, older take on Frank at this stage."
 This change proved controversial among some fans, leading them to petition the developer to restore Rotolo as West.